Skip to content

 YES on Prop 1

 Access to abortion and reproductive healthcare is a human right.
 For decades, anti-choice politicians have been trying to attack the right of millions to make decisions over their own body.
 With the most recent decision overturning Roe, we have far too much at stake.
-We will not allow anti-choice leaders attack the reproductive rights of Californians.
+We will not allow anti-choice leaders to attack the reproductive rights of Californians.

 Music and Arts in K-12